merivale/victor/README.md

 A model of the English language, thought of as a code for processing `messages` (structured arrangements of informational and stylistic choices) into `sentences` (strings of words).
 Inspired by the work of grammarian and logician Victor Howard Dudman.
 Read on for an outline of the theory, or play around with the current version at  [https://merivale.github.io/victor/](https://merivale.github.io/victor/).

+## 1. The Point

 Modern philosophical semantics treats languages as functions from strings to messages, routinely enquiring after the rules that determine the meaning of a sentence.
-This forces them into an uncomfortable theoretical position, in which ambiguous sentences are, from the semantic point of view, impossible.
+This forces its practitioners into an uncomfortable theoretical position, in which ambiguous sentences are, from the semantic point of view, impossible.
 This may be fine for unambiguous artificial languages, but since the sentences of natural languages are typically rife with ambiguity, philosophers have no option but to offer syntactic or pragmatic accounts of this - as they see it - messy and unwelcome feature of the real world.
 I argue (though not here) that these accounts are unsatisfactory.
-What we need are *semantic* accounts of ambiguity.
+What we need are *semantic* explanations of ambiguity.

 By modelling languages as codes, i.e. as functions in precisely the *opposite* direction, semantic explanations of ambiguity become possible.
 The explanation in general is that the encoding function of an ambiguous language is not one-to-one, but many-to-one.
-In other words, ambiguous languages are *lossy* codes, which do not preserve in their output strings all of the information in its input messages.
+In other words, ambiguous languages are *lossy* codes, which do not preserve in their output strings all of the information in their input messages.
 More than this, however, by articulating the English function, we should be able to see precisely how and why various English ambiguities arise.
-See below for examples.
+See section 3 below for examples.

-## 1. The Source
+## 2. The Source

 My algorithm is written in [Elm](http://elm-lang.org/), with the styles written in [Less](http://lesscss.org/).
 The compiled HTML+JS+CSS is stored in the gh-pages branch, for easy integration with [GitHub Pages](https://pages.github.com/).
 The `src` directory contains the main program module, which simply pulls everything together (nothing to see there), and two subdirectories, `Interface` and `Theory`.
 The former directory contains all the modules responsible for generating the web page users see, for keeping track of user input, and for piecing that input together into a `Message` variable.
 It is the modules in the latter directory that are potentially of theoretical interest, since they describe what a `Message` variable looks like on my model, and define the encoding functions that convert these variables into strings.